-In the centre of Campo dei Fiori towers a bronze statue of Giordano Bruno (1548-1600), who was executed here on February 17th, 1600.
+In the centre of Campo de' Fiori towers a bronze statue of Giordano Bruno (1548-1600), who was executed here on February 17th, 1600.
 Bruno was a Dominican friar, philosopher, mathematician, poet and cosmologist.
 He was also, in the eyes of the Catholic Church, a heretic.
 In 1593 Bruno was imprisoned on multiple charges of heresy, including the denial of the doctrine of transubstantiation.
 He was tried by the Roman Inquisition, found guilty and condemned to death.

 The inscription on the base reads: A BRVNO IL SECOLO DA LVI DIVINATO QVI DOVE IL ROGO ARSE (To Bruno - from the age he divined - here where the fire burned).
 The three bronze reliefs depict Bruno at the University of Oxford, his sentence by the Inquisition and his execution.

 In addition to public executions, the Campo dei' Fiori was also the location for the 'tormento della corda’, a gruesome form of torture, which involved raising a person up by his arms, which were tied behind his back, and then dropping him.
 This would have the effect of dislocating his shoulders, causing excruciating pain.
-There is a reference to this mode of torture in the name of a neighbouring street, via del Corda.
+There is a reference to this mode of torture in the name of a neighbouring street, Via della Corda.